 '''

 PDiagAtt:

 DClass = "planar"

 DSClass = "sys"

-DType = "sysplanar_rspc"
+DType = "sysplanar rspc"

-attribute = "resource_alias"
+attribute = "resource alias"

 value = "MACHCHECK"

 rep = "n"

 DApp = ""

 '''

-Thus any error logged against "MACHCHECK" will be analyzed by the DA for the resource of the class, subclass and type of "planar/sys/sysplanar_rspc", which is typically "sysplanar0".
-Any repair action done for the resource (sysplanar0) will be associated with the error logged against "MACHCHECK".
+Thus, any error logged against "MACHCHECK" is analyzed by the DA for the resource of the class, subclass and type of "planar/sys/sysplanar_rspc", which is typically "sysplanar0".
+Any repair action done for the resource (sysplanar0) is associated with the error logged against "MACHCHECK".